DiscRoomFan36/tile_editor/README.md

 ### For basic tile editor (1.0?):

-- Be able to change the default, and make default more obvious
+- make default more obvious
+- Remove rainbow colors, (but keep a secret toggle?)
 - Something to add more tiles to the pallet
-- Remove rainbow colors, (but keep a secret toggle?)
+- change grid size, (and keep current grid)

 ### For small extensions: